General Emacs Configuration

 (global-set-key (kbd "s-S-z") 'undo-fu-only-redo))

-While I usually use C-/ for undo (and C-? for redo), when I’m on the Mac, I need to cover my bases.
+While I generally use C-/ for undo (and C-? for redo), when I’m on the Mac, I need to cover my bases.

 Leader Sequences